Bill Rishel Loan

 - Have an interest in a political or public service career

 - Fill out a Bill Rishel Loan application and the self-certification document.

 - Take signed application and promissory note to the Financial Aid and Scholarships office (which administers the loan) for a credit check and final approval.

 - Complete the Private Self Certification form and submit along with your application and promissory note.

-- Once approved, Financial Aid and Scholarships deposits the funds into the student's account, no earlier than the first day of the term for which the loan has been approved.
-Processing of this loan can take between 1 and 2 weeks.
+- Once approved, Financial Aid and Scholarships then deposits the funds into the student's account, no earlier than the first day of the term for which the loan has been approved.
+Processing of this loan can take between 1 to 2 weeks.

 - Interest is 5% fixed and interest does not accumulate until one year after graduation.